-18.1 All National Authorities and their members shall comply with the Code, International Standards, and these Anti-Doping Rules.
-All National Authorities and other members shall include in their policies, rules and programs the provisions necessary to ensure that the UIM may enforce these Anti-Doping Rules (including arriving out Testing) directly in respect of Athletes (including National-Level Athletes) and other Persons
+All National Authorities and their members shall comply with the Code, International Standards, and these Anti-Doping Rules.
+All National Authorities and other members shall include in their policies, rules and programs the provisions necessary to ensure that the UIM may enforce these Anti-Doping Rules (including carrying out Testing) directly in respect of Athletes (including National-Level Athletes) and other Persons

-74 [Comment to Article 15.2 Where the decision of a body that has not accepted the Code is in some respects code compliant and in other respects not Code compliant, the UIM, other Signatories and National Authorities should attempt to apply the decision in harmony with the principles of the Code.
-For example, if in a process consistent with the Code a non-Signatory has found an Athlete to have committed an anti-doping rule violation on account of the presence of a Prohibited Substance in the Athlete's body but the period of Ineligibility applied is shorter than the period provided for in the Code, then the Man and all other Signatories should recognize the finding of an anti-doping rule violation and the Athlete's National Article 13.1 "Organization should conduct a hearing consistent with Article 8 to determine whether the longer period of Ineligibility provided in the Code should be imposed; the UIM or other Signatory's implementation of a decision, or their decision not to implement a decision under Article 13.1.
+&lt;sup>74 [Comment to Article 15.3: Where the decision of a body that has not accepted the Code is in some respects Code compliant and in other respects not Code compliant, the UIM, other Signatories and National Authorities should attempt to apply the decision in harmony with the principles of the Code.
+For example, if in a process consistent with the Code a non-Signatory has found an Athlete to have committed an anti-doping rule violation on account of the presence of a Prohibited Substance in the Athlete's body but the period of Ineligibility applied is shorter than the period provided for in the Code, then the UIM and all other Signatories should recognize the finding of an anti-doping rule violation and the Athlete's National Anti-Doping Organization should conduct a hearing consistent with Article 8 to determine whether the longer period of Ineligibility provided in the Code should be imposed. the UIM or other Signatory's implementation of a decision, or their decision not to implement a decision under Article 15.3, is appealable under Article 13.]

-73 [Comment to Articles 151 and 152.
-Anti-Doping Organization decisions under Article 151 are implemented automatically by other Signatories without the requirement of any decision or further action on the Signatories' part.
-For example, when a National Arti-Doping Organization decides to Provisionally Suspend an Athlete, that decision is given automatic effect at the international Federation (and to be clear, the "ecision" is the one made by the National Arti-Doping Organization, there is not a separate decision to be made by the International Federation.
-Thus, any claim by the Athlete that the Provisional Suspension was improperly imposed can only be asserted against the National Arti-Doping Organization.
-Implementation of Arti-Doping Organizations' decisions under Article 15.2 is subject to each Signatory's discretion.
-A Signatory's implementation of a decision under Article 15.2 is a subject to each Signatory's discretion.
-A Signatory's implementation of a decision under Article 15.2 is and appealable separately from any appeal of the underlying decision.
-The extent of recognition of TUE decisions of other Anti-Doping Organizations shall be determined by Article 4.4 and the International Standard for Therapetic Use Exemptions.]
+(Comment to Articles 15.1 and 15.2: Anti-Doping Organization decisions under Article 15.1 are implemented automatically by other Signatories without the requirement of any decision or further action on the Signatories' part.
+For example, when a National Anti-Doping Organization decides to Provisionally Suspend an Athlete, that decision is given automatic effect at the International Federation level.
+To be clear, the "decision" is the one made by the National Anti-Doping Organization, there is not a separate decision to be made by the International Federation.
+Thus, any claim by the Athlete that the Provisional Suspension was improperly imposed can only be asserted against the National Anti-Doping Organization.
+Implementation of Anti-Doping Organizations' decisions under Article 15.2 is subject to each Signatory's discretion.
+A Signatory's implementation of a decision under Article 15.1 or Article 15.2 is not appealable separately from any appeal of the underlying decision.
+The extent of recognition of TUE decisions of other Anti-Doping Organizations shall be determined by Article 4.4 and the International Standard for Therapeutic Use Exemptions.]